hhvm/user-documentation/guides/hack/03-types/22-arrays.md

 ```

 Although we can use any type as an array's key type, behind the scenes, the key is actually represented as an `int` or `string`,
-so---possibly surprising, or at least, unexpected---conversions occur when other key types are specified. **Programmers are strongly
+so&mdash;possibly surprising, or at least, unexpected&mdash;conversions occur when other key types are specified. **Programmers are strongly
 advised to avoid using key types other than `int` or `string`.**

 Each element in an array must have a value type that is the exact type indicated by the array declaration, or a